-Mario’s father, Eugen Gagliardi, was head of the institute of anorganic and analytic chemistry at the University of Graz.
-At the University of Applied Arts in Vienna, Mario studied under two of the most influential designers of the 20th century: Alessandro Mendini and Richard Sapper.
-Mario’s work is influenced both by Alessandro Mendini’s interest for exploring different cultures and formal expressions, and by Richard Sapper’s interest for technical innovation.
-Mario’s first design in the master class of Alessandro Mendini, his “philosophical cupboard”, was published in the authoritative book on design group Studio Alchimia, Alchimia: Contemporary Italian Design by Kazuko Sato (ISBN 3892680337).
+Mario’s work is characterized by interaction and attention to detail, combining formal expression based on cultural research with technical innovation.
+He studied under two of the most influential designers of the 20th century – Alessandro Mendini and Richard Sapper.
+Mario’s first design in the master class of Alessandro Mendini, his Philosophical Cupboard, was published in the authoritative book on legendary Italian design group Studio Alchimia, Alchimia: Contemporary Italian Design by Kazuko Sato (ISBN 3892680337).

-Mario conducted workshops at institutions such as the PDMA (Product Development and Management Association), Hong Kong Design Centre, Qatar Foundation and German Design Council, gave keynotes at congresses such as Innotown (Norway), the Era 05 World Design Congress, the International Council of Design Week, the European Academy of Design Conference, and DNA Paris, and gave lectures at London Business School (London), University for the Creative Arts (UK), VCU (Qatar), Sapienza University (Rome), Bosphorus University (Istanbul) and Tsinghua University (Beijing).
+Mario conducted workshops at institutions such as the PDMA (Product Development and Management Association, London), Hong Kong Design Centre (Hong Kong), Mousharaka: Icograda Design Week (Doha) and German Design Council, delivered keynotes at Innotown (Norway), the Era 05 World Design Congress (Denmark), the International Council of Design Week, the European Academy of Design Conference (Rome), and Vienna Art Week 2018.
+He spoke at the DNA Paris Design Conference 2019 and was member of the jury at the DNA Paris Design Awards 2020.
+He lectured at leading universities including London Business School (London), University for the Creative Arts (UK), Sapienza University (Rome), Bosphorus University (Istanbul) and Tsinghua University (Beijing).

 He was a member of the Industrial Designers Society of America and the Design Management Institute and a fellow of the Royal Society of Arts.

 As part of his community engagement, he founded penccil, the next generation social sharing platform for the global creative community.